paradoxfxx/simu2C/README.md

 # simu2C
-Translate a Simulink block diagram into C-code, without using Simulink Coder or Embedded Coder from Mathworks
+Translate a Simulink block diagram into C-code, without using the Simulink Coder or the Embedded Code.

 The main goal is to translate a Simulink Block diagram into C-code, starting from the XML description.
 The XML code will be first translate into a netlist (similar to a PSPICE netlist), and then it is possible to generate C-code from this list using a generator similar to the one in the pysimCoder repository.